hexgolems/pint/README.md

 ====

 Pint is a PIN tool that exposes the PIN API to lua scripts.
-Pint runs on 64 bit linux and 32 bit windows XP, it should run on 32 bit linux and 64 bit XP as well but this is yet untested.
+Pint runs on 64 bit ubuntu and 32 bit windows XP, it should run on 32 bit ubuntu and 64 bit XP as well but this is yet untested.

-PIN is a dynmic instrumentation engine developed by intel.
+PIN is a dynamic instrumentation engine developed by Intel.
 Basically, it is a JIT compiler for binaries.
 It will disassemble the binary, one basic block at a time, and recompile it with additional instructions inserted at arbitrary positions.
 Pint makes it possible to add lua code at this point.